 The first time I ever saw prominent acne scars was on the face of my American History teacher in high school, in Hawaii in 1976.
 I never mentioned it to him or anyone else because people can be very sensitive about skin disorders and the consequential scarring that can occur.

 I didn’t know that acne scars could be completely removed with dermatologist abrasion equipment until a fellow military member showed me pictures of his face in the process of being fixed up while I was in the military in 1979.
 Yes, they can be removed, and without any telltale signs that the acne scars ever existed.

-Although he was cast member of “Saturday Night Live” in 1977, I didn’t watch the show until 1981.
+Although he was a cast member of “Saturday Night Live” in 1977, I didn’t watch the show until 1981.
 I was in the military and rarely had time to watch TV.
 Saturday Night Live wasn’t high on my priority list at the time either.

 I remember seeing the acne scars on Bill Murray’s face and wondering to myself why he didn’t just have the scars removed.
-I already knew by that time that various forms of acne treatment existed and I figured he could probably afford the most expensive treatment.
+I already knew by that time that various forms of acne treatment existed, and I figured he could probably afford the most expensive treatment.

 It doesn’t matter now.
 He has a long list of film credits, and he never hides his face.

 The first movie I saw with James Woods in it was “Against All Odds”.
 Even though it was a 1984 movie, I didn’t see it until after my wife and I were married in 1985 and only on HBO.